 - Generally speaking, complaints against a department of the School Board or its employees must be submitted to the Director of that department.

-Subsequently, should the student or parent be dissatisfied with the handling or outcome of the complaint, he may forward the complaint to the Executive Director or to his representative.
+Subsequently, should the student or parent be dissatisfied with the handling or outcome of the complaint, he may forward the complaint to the Director General or to his representative.